maaranm/ImageRepository/README.md

 7. In a web browser navigate to localhost:8000/pictures
 8. The default page allows you to upload images, clicking View All shows all uploaded images and Search for Object allows you to find images containing an object

+Please note that the uploaded images are processed in the background to extract features.
+This may take anywhere from 30 seconds to several minutes depending on the computer hardware.
+Testing was done using a Nvidia GTX 1080.

 ## Features
 ### Current
 * Upload images with names